nyc-crh/site/content/gallery/evelina-antonetty-mural.md

 ---
 layout: gallery
 draft: false
-date: 1970-01-01
+date: 2011-02-01
-displaydate: "1970"
+displaydate: "2011"
-title: Evelina Antonetty and United Bronx Parents Protest School Lunch
+title: Evelina López Antonetty Mural
-author: Irving Savlowitz
+author: Tats Cru, Inc.
 citation: >
- "Evelina Antonetty and United Bronx Parents Protest School Lunch," in New York City Civil Rights History, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/site-preview/topics/black-latina-women/united-bronx-parents/evelina-antonetty-ubp-protest-lunch.
+ "Evelina López Antonetty Mural," in New York City Civil Rights History, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/site-preview/topics/black-latina-women/united-bronx-parents/evelina-antonetty-mural.
-imageFeatured: evelina-antonetty-ubp-protest-lunch.jpg
+imageFeatured: evelina-antonetty-mural.jpg
-imageFeaturedAlt: Evelina Antonetty and parents protest poor lunch quality at schools.
-One woman is carrying a child, walking across Federal Plaza in Manhattan and other parents carry large plastic bags of food.
+imageFeaturedAlt: Black and white mural of Evelina Lopez Antonetty, a Puerto Rican woman, pointing with her left hand and speaking.
+The rest of the mural shows two children dancing in a field of rubble and a quote by Antonetty.
+A Puerto Rican flag hangs on a school building, the only colorful object in the painting.
 embed:
 embedTitle:
 text: